 - Serving Up MyPlate: A Yummy Curriculum is a collection of classroom materials that helps elementary school teachers integrate nutrition education into Math, Science, English Language Arts, and Health to introduce the importance of eating from all five food groups using the MyPlate icon and a variety of hands–on activities.

 The Centers for Disease Control and Prevention (CDC) has online resources to assist school districts in designing, implementing, and promoting elements of local school wellness policies:

 Be sure to take a look at CDC's School Health Guidelines to Promote Healthy Eating and Physical Activity.
-This resource presents guidelines for developing, implementing, and evaluating school-based healthy eating and physical activity policies and practices for K-12 students.
-They also provide useful strategies for facilitating the implementation of the guidelines and cover topics including policy, and school environment recommendations, physical education, school meals, competitive foods, school health eservices, school employee wellness, health education and teacher qualifications and training.
+This resource presents evidence-based guidelines for developing, implementing, and evaluating school-based healthy eating and physical activity policies and practices for K-12 students.
+This resource also provides useful strategies to implement the guidelines including policy development, the school environment, physical activity and physical education, school meals, competitive foods, school health services, school employee wellness, health education and teacher and staff qualifications and training.

-CDC and Bridging the Gap also published a series of research briefs that provide an assessment of policies across school districts nationwide, related to seven wellness policy components.
-State agencies, school districts, and schools can use these briefs to identify areas of opportunity to strengthen wellness policy components.
+CDC and Bridging the Gap research program also published a series of research briefs and a PowerPoint presentation that provides an assessment of policies across school districts nationwide, related to seven wellness policy components.
+State agencies, school districts, and schools can use these resources to identify areas of opportunity to strengthen wellness policy components.
 Check out Promoting Health through Local School Wellness Policies.

 Resource to Sustain and Strengthen Local Wellness Initiatives is a guide to help school districts conduct an evaluation of local wellness policies.
 This guide details step-by-step instructions for conducting an evaluation, deciding what the results mean, and communicating the findings to stakeholders.
-(Developed by NFSMI and funded, in part, by USDA.)
+(Developed by Institute for Child Nutrition and funded, in part, by USDA.)